 As economic conditions worsen, inflation soars and a recession looms, many workers who quit and retired early as part of the great resignation are now seemingly having second thoughts about leaving their jobs sooner than planned.

 According to a Bloomberg report, nearly 20 million Americans who quit their jobs in the last six months now regret the decision.

 More than one-quarter of those who left work are reconsidering whether they made the right move.
 Especially as the cost of living increase and news of a tightening job market makes finding ones “dream job” harder.

 The Great Resignation – a term coined by the media and financial markets alike to indicate one of the largest employment resignations in the history of the United States.

 This term is thrown around more and more often as it becomes increasingly evident that a large part of the American populace is unsatisfied with their career and employer.

-How are companies handling this catastrophic event, and what does it mean for financial markets in the coming 2022?
+How are companies handling this catastrophic event, and what does it mean for financial markets?